These Crispy Nutella Brownie Cookies add a delicious hazelnut twist to traditional chocolate brownie cookies.

 Instructions

-- Brown the butter.
-Slice the butter into pieces and melt it in a light-colored skillet over medium heat stirring or whisking constantly.
+- Slice the โ cup unsalted butter into pieces and melt it in a light-colored skillet over medium heat stirring or whisking constantly.
 Once melted, the butter will begin to foam.
 Continue stirring/whisking for about 5-7 minutes, the butter will become a deep amber color.
 Remove the browned butter from the heat, and pour it into a bowl.
 Allow the butter to cool for 30 minutes.

-- Mix the wet ingredients.
-In a large bowl, mix the butter, brown and white sugar, eggs, egg yolk, hazelnut liquor, and Nutella until combined.
+- In a large bowl, mix the butter, 1 cup Nutella, ยผ cup brown sugar, ยผ cup granulated white sugar, 2 large eggs, 1 egg yolk, and 2 tablespoons hazelnut liquoruntil combined.

-- Add the dry ingredients.
-Add the flour, baking soda, and salt and stir until just combined.
+- Add the 2 cups all-purpose flour, 1 teaspoon baking soda, and ยฝ teaspoon kosher salt and stir until just combined.

-- Add the hazelnuts.
-Stir in the chopped hazelnuts.
+- Stir in the ยฝ cup chopped hazelnuts.

-- Preheat the oven to 350 degrees Fahrenheit and position an oven rack in the middle of the oven.
+- Preheat the oven to 350°F (180°C) and position an oven rack in the middle of the oven.
 Scoop 2 tablespoon-sized mounds of dough onto baking sheets about two inches apart.

 - Bake for 12 - 15 minutes or until the edges are set but the center is still soft.
 Allow the cookies to cool for a few minutes before transferring them to a wire rack to cool completely.